Once upon a time, psychologists working in organizations were typically doing so in service of a firm’s bottom line.

 - Positive Behaviors in Organizations

 - Positive Outcomes in Organizational Psychology

 - Work-Life Balance, Recovery and Resources

 - 10 Books on Positive Organizational Psychology and Positive Leadership

 - A Take-Home Message

 What is Positive Organizational Psychology?
 (Incl.
 Definition)

-Positive Organizational Psychology is a scientific study of what elevates and not only challenges employees and their companies.
-It proposes that we ask questions about what goes right, what gives life, what inspires and what is experienced as good, in addition to what is problematic and difficult in organizations.
+Positive Organizational Psychology asks questions about what goes right, what gives life, what inspires, and what is experienced as good (and bad) in organizations.

 Positive organizational psychology is the scientific study of positive subjective experiences and traits in the workplace and positive organizations, and its application to improve the effectiveness and quality of life in organizations.

 To expand on this definition, Positive Organizational Psychology attempts to identify motivations, enablers, and effects of positive organizational patterns so that we may find ways to capitalize on their existence.